 You're reviewing a PR that touches eight services.
 Does this change break anything?
 Are there similar patterns elsewhere in the codebase you should follow?
 What architectural decisions does this affect?

 AI tools that just autocomplete the next line are useless for this.
 Seniors need tools that understand the whole system.
-Tools with 200,000+ token context windows that can analyze dependencies across multiple repositories.
-Tools that can explain why code exists, not just what it does.
+Augment Cosmos, a unified cloud agents platform, is built on a Context Engine that maps dependencies across multiple repositories and explains why code exists, not just what it does.
+Its Deep Code Review expert runs a review pass over a change before a human opens it, flagging where it touches architectural patterns a senior already cares about.

 What Juniors Actually Need